Houdini 21.0 Crowd simulations

 Crowd MotionPath Trigger sets the conditions that trigger a transition to another animation clip, and Crowd MotionPath Transition switches the agents' animation clips when the trigger conditions are met.

-2. In the Crowd MotionPath Trigger SOP, the name of the trigger, Trigger Name, is set to the Crowd MotionPath Trigger node name by default, in our case, crowdmotionpathtrigger1.
-You can change Trigger Name to a more meaningful name, as it is used by subsequent nodes such as the Crowd MotionPath Transition SOP to reference the trigger.
+2. On the Crowd MotionPath Trigger SOP, Trigger Name is set to $OS by default, which sets the trigger name to the name of the Crowd MotionPath Trigger SOP.
+You can change Trigger Name to a more meaningful name, as it is used by subsequent nodes, such as the Crowd MotionPath Transition SOP, to reference the trigger.

-3. In the Crowd MotionPath Trigger SOP, set the trigger type in the Type parameter.
+3. On the Crowd MotionPath Trigger SOP, set the trigger type in the Type parameter.
 To switch the animation clip at a particular frame:

 • Set Type to Time.